 The second meeting of the Conference of the Parties (COP2) will take place from 19 to 23 November 2018, at the International Conference Center in Geneva, Switzerland.

 As experts in the field of mercury science, BRI researchers were invited by U.S. government officials to participate as a nongovernmental organization (NGO) during the negotiating process of the Convention.
 The meetings of the International Negotiating Committee (INC) that preceded and have continued since the adoption of the Convention include delegates from more than 140 countries and numerous NGOs interested in reducing mercury pollution.
-BRI has participated in five of the first seven INC meetings, in addition to attending COP1, and will return for COP2 in November 2018.
+BRI has participated in five of the first seven INC meetings, and each subsequent Conference of Parties.